EENI Global Business School

 4. Declaration on the New Asian-African Strategic Partnership

-The aims of the subject “New Asian-African Strategic Partnership” are the following:
+The objectives of the subject “New Asian-African Strategic Partnership” are:

 1. To understand the objectives of the New Asia-Africa Strategic Partnership

-2. To evaluate the advantages for the African Countries
+2. To evaluate the advantages for African Countries

-3. To know the pillars of the Afro-Asian cooperation
+3. To learn about pillars of the Afro-Asian cooperation

-4. To analyze the foreign trade between Asia and Africa
+4. To analyze International Trade between Asia and Africa

 Students, Doctorate, Master in International Business, Foreign Trade

-The Subject “New Asian-African Strategic Partnership” belongs to the following Online Programs taught by EENI Global Business School:
+The Subject “New Asian-African Strategic Partnership” is included within the curriculum of the following academic programs at EENI Global Business School:

 Master in Business in Africa.